CodeSpeak in Mixed Projects: Add a Feature to Django Oscar

 Results are filterable by date range on when the order was placed.

-In mixed mode, CodeSpeak won't touch existing project files by default ā it only creates new ones.
+Available as both CSV download and HTML table.
+Restricted to staff users.CodeSpeak won't touch existing project files by default โ it only creates new ones.
 But our new report generator needs to be registered in Oscar's hardcoded generators list.
 We explicitly allow this by adding the file to whitelisted_files in codespeak.json:

 "whitelisted_files": [